wix-incubator/quix/README.md

 * [Installation](https://wix.github.io/quix/docs/installation)

 ## Quick start
-Using docker-compose, this will run Quix with a MySQL container and an example Presto installation.
+Using `docker-compose`, this will run Quix with a MySQL container and an example Presto installation.
 Quix will run in a single-user mode without authentication.

 ```bash
 mkdir quix && cd quix